rknell/snappyapps-layout/README.md

 SnappyApps-layout makes extensive use of flexbox.
 So if your target browsers will have trouble rendering flexbox then this project is probably not for you.
 Luckily ie and some versions of Android are the only browsers not fully supporting the specification at the time of writing.
 For more information (and probably more up-to-date info) check out Can I Use for flexbox:

 http://caniuse.com/#feat=flexbox

+---
+##AngularJS
+If you use AngularJS there is a bundled AngularJS directive that hooks into the digest cycle and recalculates what it needs to.
+Without it, layouts will appear pretty broken!

+To install the directive in your app, do everything listed in the `installation` section and:

+	<script src="bower_components/snappyapps-layout/js/angular-snappyapps-layout.js></script>

+Add `snappyappsLayout` to your app.js file eg:

+     app.module('myApp', ['snappyappsLayout'])

+Then on your snappyapps-container element add the attribute snappyapps-container:

+	<div class="snappyapps-container" snappyapps-container></div>